tigrisdata-archive/tigris-starter-ts/README.md

 #### Read all users and products

-Now go ahead and confirm that data has been persisted in DB
+Now go ahead and confirm that the records have been persisted

 ```shell
 curl http://localhost:8080/users